filipmilo/filipmilo/content/welcome.md

 ## What to expect

 I can't promise how frequently I will post.
-That will be up to my dedication, but I will post any time I finish an interesting project, find a solution to some problem that required a lot of research.
+That will be up to my dedication, but I will post any time I finish an interesting project or find a solution to some problem that required a lot of research.

 Here’s what you can look forward to: